deniselashlley/TheLightTreeYoga/src/pages/teachings/index.md

 I encourage a deeper more soulful connection to your body and mind through intention, movement, breath, focus, sound and in group settings togetherness, to shift energy and raise your vibration.

-My teaching is focused on four key principles; connection, courage, creativity, contribution which are encompassed within The Light Tree philosophy.
+My teaching is focused on four key principles; curiosity, connection, creativity, contribution which are encompassed within The Light Tree philosophy.

 ![null](/img/the-4cs-21.jpg)